diyanj03/SMLFM_Analysis_DJ/README.md

 - Download from [adoptium.net](https://adoptium.net/temurin/releases/)
 - Extract to a suitable location.

-Add bin directory to system `Path`:
+Add bin directory to system `PATH`:
 - Windows:
     1. Add `JAVA_HOME` as a system variable to the path where you extracted the JDK (e.g. `C:\Program Files\Eclipse Adoptium\jdk-21.x.x`)
     2. Add `%JAVA_HOME%\bin` to your system `Path` variable